Man of Constant Sorrow

 There exist a number of versions of the song that differ in their lyrics and melodies.
 The song was popularized by The Stanley Brothers who recorded the song in the 1950s, and many versions were recorded in the 1960s, most notably by Bob Dylan.
 Variations of the song have also been recorded under the titles of "Girl of Constant Sorrow" by Joan Baez, "Maid of Constant Sorrow" by Judy Collins, and "Sorrow" by Peter, Paul and Mary.
 In 1970 the song was recorded by Ginger Baker's Air Force, with vocals by Denny Laine, and reached No. 85 on the Billboard Chart.

-Below: Part of the Exact and Accurate Transcripts Series
+Below: Holland, unofficial; part of the Exact and Accurate Transcripts Series